ismo-karkkainen/diagrammatron/README.md

 point to another style, or default, by specifying the style name.
 That allows you to use the same function multiple times.

-The file internal.yaml is the same as the internal template, created from internal_root.yaml and internal_template.yaml by running:
+The file internal.yaml used in examples is created from root.yaml and svg_1.1.erb by running (first extract the files using diagrammatron-get):

-    diagrammatron-template --out internal.yaml --root internal_root.yaml template internal_template.yaml
+    diagrammatron-template --out internal.yaml --root root.yaml template svg_1.1.erb

 The internal.yaml SVG 1.1 template is provided for convenience.